Topener/staballoy/README.md

 # Staballoy
-Reactive UI framework for Titanium Alloy with event handling Edit
+Reactive UI framework for Titanium Alloy with event handling

 Why the name staballoy?
 Well.. to quote wikipedia